 10. Various Desktop Environments

-Ubuntu and Linux Mint both come with a set of different flavors.
+linux mint vs ubuntu both come with a set of different flavors.
 Now Linux Mint supports Cinnamon, MATE, and Xfce desktop environment.
 Recently it has abandoned KDE development.
 On the other hand, Ubuntu supports a wide range of Linux desktop environment including Ubuntu Gnome (Default), KDE Plasma, LXDE, Budgie desktop environment, MATE, and Xfce.
 So in case of various Linux desktop environment, Ubuntu goes ahead of Linux Mint.

 11. Software Update and System Upgrade

 Both the Linux distros provide a versatile way to update the application and upgrade it into the latest release.
 Ubuntu has a software updater utility tool that checks the most recent app and system image release with just a single click

 Linux Mint also provides a software updater for its app update and distro release upgrade.
 Moreover, you can also update the installed Linux software through distro specific software center in Ubuntu and Linux Mint.